ibm-cloud-docs/dr-automation-powervs/multifactor-authentication.md

 If multiple orchestrators are deployed using the same IBM Security Verify tenant, the service automatically detects and **reuses** the existing registration.
 If an orchestrator is removed and it is the **last** one associated with that tenant, the registration is also removed.
 This ensures that tenant-based billing and registrations remain aligned with your usage.
 The MFA status for a deployed orchestrator is displayed in the **Orchestrator Details** page and all MFA-related events are recorded in the **Events** log for audit tracking.

+Multi-Factor Authentication (MFA) in the Orchestrator requires internet connectivity.
+Ensure that your Power Virtual Server workspace has access to the external network.
+If you are using a proxy for outbound communication, provide the proxy IP and port in the proxy details.
+During deployment, the proxy settings are automatically exported to the Orchestrator.

 ## Prerequisites
 {: monitor-pre-ibm}